-Sanjay is a student who enrolled at a non-State school on the first day of the first term.
-He lives 20 kilometres from the school and has been unable to attend for three days because of a cyclone, during which it would have been unsafe to travel.
-Sanjay's total attendance for the period before the Census was four days, and he could have easily travelled on other days as there were no other factors preventing him from attending.
-Decision: Sanjay is not eligible to be counted in the Census as his non-attendance was within the control of his parents.
+Sanjay is a student who enrolled at a non-State school on 31 January 2022.
+As he is in Year 6, schooling did not start until 7 February 2022.
+He lives 20 kilometres from the school and has been unable to attend for two days from 7 February 2022 because of a cyclone, during which it would have been unsafe to travel.
+Saniav's first day at the school was 23 February 2022.
+He could have easily travelled on other days as there were no other factors preventing him from attending.
+Decision: Sanjay is not eligible to be counted in the Census as many days of his non-attendance were within the control of his parents.
+Sanjay only attended for 10 days (initial five days, three days actual attendance and another two days attending as the reason was beyond the control